dangtantaibk/indie-projects-30-days/projects/06/flashguru/flashguru.md

 ## 🛠️ Key Features
 - Create flashcards with term–definition or question–answer pairs
 - Flip cards on click/tap for interactive self-testing
-- Mark cards as “learned” to track progress
+- Mark cards as "learned" to track progress
 - Support for multiple decks
 - Store data in browser (localStorage) or sync via backend (optional)